palaashatri/octomov/README.md

 ## API Key
 How to get your own API key?
 Go to <http://www.omdbapi.com/> and ask for an API Key to use for your project.
-Then, create a `.env` file into the main directory, and add environment variable like this :
+Then, create a `.env` file into the main directory (if you use Linux/MacOS : `touch .env`, if you use Windows : `powershell New-Item .env`), and add environment variable like this :
 ```
 API_KEY = "{yourapikey}"
 ```